Hagnap/Charlotte-Hornets-Game-Summary-Generator/README.md

 ### Software Used
 To do generate a summary I had utilized the Tensorflow module to construct a Recurrent Neural Network with a Long Short Term Memory Component.
 To manipulate the data, Pandas was used.
-To conduct tokenization, lemmetization, getting the BLEU Score, and utilizing smoothing methods; NLTK was used.
+To conduct tokenization, lemmatization, getting the BLEU Score, and utilizing smoothing methods; NLTK was used.
 To get the ROUGE Score, the PyPi module was used.